brohound/distanceCalculator/README.md

 Please look at tests/testInviteCustomers.js for an example.

-To execute a testcase, please run node tests/<fileName>.js
+To execute a testcase, please run node tests/fileName.js

+For eg, node tests/testInviteCustomers.js

+(note: The above command should be run from the project's root directory).